epdoc/node-red-hautil/NODE-RED.md

 `package-lock.json` files to reflect the new commit values.
 I did this a couple of times with success.

+Eventually I published the code to npm, referenced it from the package.json file, and restarted Node-RED within Home Assistant (this is done from the _Settings > Add-ons > Node-RED_ page).
+For updates, I delete the appropriate subfolder underneath node_modules, and restart Node-RED.

 ## Adding code directly to Node-RED

 If you don't need to develop and test your code in a separate project, you can